sgoedecke/whos-boosted-go/README.md

 ## Usage

+Go [here](https://dota-boost-detective.herokuapp.com/) to try it out in the wild.

-Run the binary, then hit `localhost:3000/scan/:steam_id` to get a percentage estimate of whether the account with that steam id is boosted.
+For a single account, hit `/api/scan/:steam_id` to get a percentage estimate of whether the account with that steam id is boosted.